Santo Pezzutti

-Santo Pezzutti (born June 2, 1922) is an Italian-American artist residing in New Jersey.
-He has been recognized in Who's Who in American Art and has received awards from AT&T, the Montclair Museum, the Monmouth Museum, Nabisco Galleries and the Summit Art Gallery International Show.
+Santo Pezzutti (June 2, 1922 – December 3, 2023) was an Italian-American artist who resided in New Jersey.
+He was recognized in Who's Who in American Art and received awards from AT&T, the Montclair Museum, the Monmouth Museum, Nabisco Galleries and the Summit Art Gallery International Show.
 His artwork has also been published in “Illustrator’s Annual” and “The Best of Watercolor.”
 In addition to being an accomplished artist, Santo is also a successful sailor.